KittyGiraudel/sass-guidelines/index.md

 layout: default
 ---

+> Comments are in quotes, because I couldn't find a better way to do them.
+There are also a few copy-editing changes inline because I can't help myself.

 # About the author

 My name is [Hugo Giraudel](http://hugogiraudel.com), I am a front-end developer from France about to move to Berlin, Germany.
 I have been writing Sass for over two years now and am the author of Sass-related projects such as [SassDoc](http://sassdoc.com) and [Sass-Compatibility](http://sass-compatibility.github.io).